NickAbel/ifsnemo-compare/quickstart-testing.md

   - [ifsnemo-build instructions](https://hackmd.io/@mxKVWCKbQd6NvRm0h72YpQ/SkHOb6FZgg)

 ### 1.2.
 Required Python packages (installed on local machine)
+[fabric](https://github.com/fabric/fabric) is a remote execution package used by ifsnemo-compare's ´pipeline.py´ for automating commands on remote nodes.
+[pyyaml](https://github.com/yaml/pyyaml) is a YAML parser used to read the `pipeline.yaml` input files that drive ifsnemo-compare's `pipeline.py`.
+Both are dependencies of ifsnemo-compare and must be installed.
 We recommend creating a dedicated Python virtual environment for this project:
 ```bash
 # Create environment